The Black Keys: Early history

-Guitarist and vocalist Dan Auerbach and drummer Patrick Carney first met when they were nine years old and were casual friends while living in the same neighborhood of Akron, Ohio, a couple houses down from each other.
+Guitarist and vocalist Dan Auerbach and drummer Patrick Carney first met when they were nine years old and were casual friends while living in the same neighborhood of Akron, Ohio, a couple of houses down from each other.
 Auerbach and Carney both come from musical backgrounds.
 Auerbach is the cousin of guitarist Robert Quine, a "veteran of New York's avant-rock scene."
 Carney is the nephew of saxophonist Ralph Carney, who performed on several Tom Waits albums.
 While attending Firestone High School, they became friends again, though they were part of different crowds—Auerbach was captain of the high school soccer team, while Carney was a social outcast.
 Encouraged by their brothers, the duo began jamming together in 1996, as Auerbach was learning guitar at the time and Carney owned a four-track recorder and a drum set.
 After graduating, both briefly attended the University of Akron before dropping out.